EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

 ### Protected Catalogue Validation

+!!! note
+    Skip this section if `RESOURCE_DISCOVERY_ENABLE_IAM=no` - there is no protected endpoint to validate.

-If IAM support was enabled, verify that the protected public metadata endpoint is reachable:
+Verify that the protected public metadata endpoint is reachable:

 ```bash
 source ~/.eoepca/state